-2 ARTICLE I: Ex-Officio Members
+ARTICLE I: EX-OFFICIO MEMBERS

-3 Section 1: Ex-officio Membership
+Section 1: Ex-officio Membership

-- 4 Ex-officio membership grants members of the Cornell community (student, alumni, faculty, staff, administrator, etc.) - 5 full-debating privileges but not voting privileges.
-These positions are granted to community members to either provide - 6 a perspective from another governing body or to enhance the overall operations of the Student Assembly.
+Ex-offido membership grants members of the Cornell community (student, alumni, faculty, staff, administrator, etc.) full-debating privileges but not voting privileges.
+These positions are granted to community members to either provide a perspective from another governing body or to enhance the overall operations of the Student Assembly.

-7 Section 2: Ex-Officio Executive Committee Positions
+Section 2: Ex-Officio Executive Committee Positions

-- A. The SA can grant an ex-officio position to any member of the Cornell community to serve as the Executive Archivist. - B. The SA can grant an ex-officio position to any member of the Cornell community to serve as the Parliamentarian - 12 C. The SA can grant an ex-officio position to any member of the Cornell Community undergraduate student to serve as Director of Elections.
+A. The SA can grant an ex-officio position to any member of the Cornell community to serve as the Executive Archivist.

+B. The SA can grant an ex-officio position to any member of the Cornell community to serve as the Parliamentarian

+C. The SA can grant an ex-officio position to any member of the Cornell Community to serve as Director of Elections.

-14 Section 3: Organizational Liaisons
+Section 3: Organizational Liaisons

-- A. The SA shall grant one member chosen by the Greek Tri-Councils an ex-officio position as an organizational liaison.
-The liaison chosen by the Tri-Councils shall be selected on a rotating basis from the three councils, beginning with a representative of InterFraternity Council, following with Panhellenic Association, and finishing with Multicultural Greek Letter Council. - B. The SA will grant one executive member from Residential Student Congress an ex-officio position as an organizational liaison.
+A. The SA shall grant one member chosen by the Greek Tri-Councils an ex-officio position as an organizational liaison.
+The liaison chosen by the Tri-Councils shall be selected on a rotating basis from the three councils, beginning with a representative of InterFraternity Council, following with Panhellenic Association, and finishing with Multicultural Greek Letter Council.

+B. The SA will grant one executive member from Residential Student Congress an ex-officio position as an organizational liaison.

-21 Section 4: Shared Governance Liaisons
+Section 4: Shared Governance Liaisons

-- A. Student Trustees.
-The SA will grant the Student Trustees ex-officio positions as shared governance liaisons for the duration of their terms. - B. Undergraduate University Assembly Members.
+A. Student Trustees.
+The SA will grant the Student Trustees ex-officio positions as shared governance liaisons for the duration of their terms.

+B. Undergraduate University Assembly Members.
 The SA will grant both student-elected University Assembly members ex-officio positions for the duration of their terms.

-26 ARTICLE II: Officers
+ARTICLE II: OFFICERS

-27 Section 1: Officers
+Section 1: Officers

-- 28 The officers of the SA shall be a President, an Executive Vice President, a Vice President of Internal Operations, a - 29 Vice President for Finance, a Vice President for Public Relations, a Vice President of Diversity and Inclusion, a Vice - 30 President of Outreach, a Director of Elections, a Parliamentarian and an Executive Archivist.
-These officers shall - 31 perform the duties prescribed by this Charter and by the parliamentary authority adopted by the SA.
+The officers of the SA shall be a President, an Executive Vice President, a Vice President of Internal Operations, a Vice President for Finance, a Vice President for Public Relations, a Vice President of Diversity and Indusion, a Vice President of Outreach, a Director of Elections, a Parliamentarian and an Executive Archivist.
+These officers shall perform the duties prescribed by this Charter and by the parliamentary authority adopted by the SA.

-32 Section 2: Election and Appointment of Officers, Time of Election/Appointment
+Section 2: Election and Appointment of Officers, Time of Election/Appointment

-- 33 The SA will, as soon as possible after the spring election, hold an organizational and planning meeting in executive - 34 session.
-At this meeting, the voting members will elect from among themselves the offices of Vice President of - 35 Internal Operations, Vice President for Finance, Vice President for Public Relations, and Vice President of Diversity - 36 and Inclusion, and a Vice President of Outreach.
-The voting members will elect for either the undergraduate body at - 37 large or from among themselves the office of Director of Elections.
-Self-nomination will be in order in each of the - 38 elected offices.
-Elected officers should be approved by a majority vote of SA members present at organizational - 39 meeting.
-Additionally, at this meeting the members will affirm the appointments of Parliamentarian and Executive - 40 Archivist.
+The SA will, as soon as possible after the spring election, hold an organizational and planning meeting in executive session.
+At this meeting, the voting members will elect from among themselves the offices of Vice President of Internal Operations, Vice President for Finance, Vice President for Public Relations, and Vice President of Diversity and Indusion, and a Vice President of Outreach.
+The voting members will elect from the Cornell community (student, employee, faculty, alumnus living near Ithaca) the office of Director of Elections.
 Self-nomination will be in order in each of the elected offices.
-The offices of Parliamentarian and - Executive Archivist will be appointed by the SA President.
-Each nominee for the respective offices shall be subject to - 42 majority approval of the SA voting members.
-After such internal election, the newly elected officers will undertake the - 43 immediate responsibilities of their positions.
+Elected officers should be approved by a majority vote of SA members present at organizational meeting.
+Additionally, at this meeting the members will affirm the appointments of Parliamentarian and Executive Archivist.
+The offices of Parliamentarian and Executive Archivist will be approved by the SA President.
+Each nominee for the respective offices shall be subject to majority approval of the SA voting members.
+The newly elected officers will undertake the responsibilities of their position at the start of their term on the SA.
 Elections for officers shall be by secret ballots.
-SA voting members may - have one vote for each position to be filled, but may not vote for any one individual twice on any ballot.
+SA voting members may have one vote for each position to be filled, but may not vote for any one individual twice on any ballot.

-45 Section 3: Terms of office
+Section 3: Terms of office